Skip to the main content.

 Gig Economy Reality Check

-Operators are increasingly looking at flexible labor models.
-In the National Restaurant Association’s State of the Restaurant Industry reporting, about a quarter of surveyed operators said they would consider using gig workers (independent contractors via a third-party service) to supplement staff.
+Operators are looking increasingly at flexible labor models.
+In National Restaurant Association’s State of the Restaurant Industry report, about a quarter of surveyed operators said they would consider using gig workers (independent contractors via a third-party service) to supplement staff.

-That doesn’t mean it’s right for every concept, but it is a real shift in how restaurants are covering gaps without defaulting to overtime.
+That doesn’t mean it’s right for every concept, but it is a real shift in how restaurants are covering gaps without defaulting to overtime or simply cutting hours, which should be approached carefully to avoid negative impacts on staff and long-term success.

 Even with the right tools, small missteps can push labor costs up fast.
 The difference between “controlled” and “out of control” is usually whether you catch issues during the week, not after the month closes.